-Ongoing clarity and embedding of a good governance culture for officers and members across Westmorland and Furness is required, to ensure early involvement and inclusion of all the relevant professionals to assess level of involvement and workload based on risk and prioritisation.
+Ongoing clarity and embedding of a good governance culture for officers and members across Westmorland and Furness is a continual process, to ensure early involvement and inclusion of all the relevant professionals to assess level of involvement and workload based on risk and prioritisation.
 This will ensure the Legal Team and other professional teams can prioritise resources to provide timely advice to support good decision making or prioritise additional resources.
-More detailed information regarding actions and mitigation are contained within the Council's Strategic Risk Register which is now considered quarterly by Cabinet.
+More detailed information regarding actions and mitigation are contained within the Council's Strategic Risk Register which is now considered quarterly by Cabinet as well as Directorate and operational risk registers managed in services.